Roman Numeral Converter guide

 What is the Roman Numeral Converter doing with my inputs?

 In plain language: The converter uses standard subtractive Roman numeral notation, including IV, IX, XL, XC, CD, and CM.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?